 |Tabs||View Twist and Shout Tabs Here|

-Let’s get this straight, The Beatles didn’t write Twist and Shout.
+Let’s get this straight; The Beatles didn’t write Twist and Shout.
 It was Bert Berns and Phil Medley who wrote the song in 1961.
-And even before the Beatles covered the song, the Isley Brothers already covered it in 1962.
-It wasn’t until 1963 when the Beatles covered Twist and Shout in their Please Please Me album.
+And even before the Beatles covered the song, the Isley Brothers had already covered it in 1962.
+It wasn’t until 1963 that the Beatles covered Twist and Shout in their Please Please Me album.
 The vibe is very contagious.

 31. Songbird By Oasis